THE AISTS INDIAN ALUMNI CHAPTER EVENT | NEW DELHI

 With the vision to connect all the Indian Alumni over the years under one roof the AISTS Indian Chapter of the Alumni was started a few months ago and the first ever AISTS Indian Chapter Alumni Event was held on 19th May 2017, in New Delhi.

-The event started with an interactive session with Mr Injeti Srinivas, Secretary (Sports), Ministry of Youth Affairs and Sports, Government of India (pictured below) who gave the alumni an overview about the various measures that the Government of India is taking to take sports to everyone.
-While talking about the various challenges faced by Indian sports he stated it is important that everyone sees physical fitness as natural part of life and in that regard it is important to take sports to the grass roots level and ensuring easy access to play sports in the country.
-He further added that Indian Sports is still at a very nascent stage as compared to rest of the developed world which offers opportunities a plenty to professionals with formal education in sports administration.
+The event started with an interactive session with Mr Injeti Srinivas, Secretary (Sports), Ministry of Youth Affairs and Sports, Government of India (pictured below) who gave the alumni an overview of the various measures that the Government of India is taking to take sports to everyone.
+While talking about the various challenges faced by Indian sports he stated it is important that everyone sees physical fitness as a natural part of life and in that regard it is important to take sports to the grassroots level and ensuring easy access to play sports in the country.
+He further added that Indian Sports is still at a very nascent stage as compared to the rest of the developed world which offers opportunities a plenty to professionals with formal education in sport administration.
 He urged the Indian alumni to stay connected and to combine their experience and knowledge with technology to bridge the gap that exists in the areas of talent identification, data collection and high performance monitoring.
-While answering various queries of the alumni he stated that the Government of India will be open to supporting entrepreneurial ideas that AISTS professionals may have for growth and development of Indian sports.
+While answering various queries of the alumni he stated that the Government of India will be open to supporting entrepreneurial ideas that AISTS professionals may have for the growth and development of Indian sports.